 If we want it shorter then we decrease the keep alive interval or use a different detection mechanism outside of MQTT e.g a network ping.

 Once we are aware of a network failure we then need to decide on a course of action which generally boils down to do we hold (buffer) messages or not.

 MQTT provides 3 QOS levels which can be used to guarantee message delivery .

 Although using QOS of 1 or 2 will guarantee message delivery in the case of a short break in the network, what happens for an extended break or a break with a high message throughput?

-If the network connection fails then the client needs to buffer the messages until it is restored.
+If the network connection fails between a client and broker then the client needs to buffer outgoing messages until it is restored.

 Message buffering is done in memory and most clients will buffer or queue messages by default.

-The client will usually have a setting that governs buffering and the python client defaults to unlimited, and so does the node-red client.
+The client will usually have a setting that governs buffering, and the python client and node-red client defaults to unlimited.

 That doesn’t mean that all messages will be queued as queueing will eventually fail as the memory is consumed.